E3SM-Project/polaris/docs/developers_guide/ocean/tasks/baroclinic_channel.md

 # baroclinic_channel

-The `baroclinic_channel` test group ({py:class}`polaris.ocean.tasks.baroclinic_channel.BaroclinicChannel`)
-implements variants of the Baroclinic Eddies test case (see {ref}`ocean-baroclinic-channel`) at 3 resolutions (1, 4 and 10 km).
-Here, we describe the shared framework for this test group and the 5 test cases.
+The baroclinic channel tests in `polaris.ocean.tasks.baroclinic_channel` are variants of the Baroclinic Eddies test case (see {ref}`ocean-baroclinic-channel`) at 3 resolutions (1, 4 and 10 km).
+Here, we describe the 5 test cases and their shared framework.

 (dev-ocean-baroclinic-channel-framework)=

 ## framework

-The shared config options for the `baroclinic_channel` test group are described in {ref}`ocean-baroclinic-channel` in the User's Guide.
+The shared config options for `baroclinic_channel` tests  are described in {ref}`ocean-baroclinic-channel` in the User's Guide.

-Additionally, the test group has a shared `forward.yaml` file with a few common model config options related to run duration and default horizontal  and vertical momentum and tracer diffusion, as well as defining `mesh`, `input`, `restart`, and `output` streams.
+Additionally, the tests share a `forward.yaml` file with a few common model config options related to run duration and default horizontal  and vertical momentum and tracer diffusion, as well as defining `mesh`, `input`, `restart`, and `output` streams.

 ### baroclinic_channel_test_case